apache/flink/docs/tutorials/index.md

 ## Stream Processing

 Streams are data's natural habitat.
-Whether it's events from web servers, trades from a stock exchange, or sensor readings from a machine on a factory floor, data is created as part of a stream.
+Whether it is events from web servers, trades from a stock exchange, or sensor readings from a machine on a factory floor, data is created as part of a stream.
 But when you analyze data, you can either organize your processing around _bounded_ or _unbounded_ streams, and which of these paradigms you choose has profound consequences.